All relationships go through ups and downs. INTJ relationship problems, specifically, seem to stem from their undesirable personality traits.

 You just have to learn to work around them and solve the problems before they even arise.

-If you’re an INTJ you already know some of your true personality traits that tend to be issues.
+If you’re an INTJ personality type, you already know some of your true personality traits that tend to be issues.
 Here’s how you can identify these even more and then fix them so your relationships will last.

 Following are some common INTJ relationship problems to sort through.